Scaling Quantum Networks via Phase-Stable Vacuum Beam Guide: Architectural Blueprint and Benchmark

 where we set $ t_i=\bar{t}+\delta t_i,\, \phi_{m/l,i}=\bar\phi+\delta\phi_i$ for each lens/mirror to separate the relatively small statistical differences of each lens/mirror.
-In addition, the second-order terms are not included, as it is a well-known fact that they only contribute to the trivial Kraus operators \cite{kraus1983states}.
-The second two terms can be decomposed into an overall attenuation and a dephasing channel, while the third term is just the well-known dephasing terms due to the inhomogeneous phase.
-The last two terms are directly related to the misalignment, which we expect to dominate: the first term represents a bit flip, while the second term represents the combined effects of bit flip and phase shift.
-While one can average the effects and arrive at the effective Kraus operators for each lens/mirror as follows
+The second-order terms are not included, as it is a well-known fact that they contribute only to the trivial Kraus operators \cite{kraus1983states}.

+The second and third terms can be decomposed into an overall attenuation channel and a dephasing channel, respectively, while the fourth term describes dephasing due to inhomogeneous phase fluctuation, whose contribution has already been calculated in the thermal-optic noise section.
+The final two terms are directly associated with misalignment effects and are expected to provide the dominant contribution: the first term corresponds a bit flip error, while the second term represents the combined effects of a bit flip and a phase shift.
+By averaging over these effects, one can derive a set of effective Kraus operators for each lens or mirror as follows,